By Chani Osthoff, Assistant Editor, Rat Race Rebellion

 - Ultimate Photoshop Training: From Beginner to Pro – Udemy course (4.5 stars).
 This covers all the fundamentals for using Photoshop effectively.

 - Photoshop Cafe – Website.
 This site has hundreds of free Photoshop tutorials to help you up your designing game.

 - Affinity – Software.
 If you’re loath to pay Photoshop’s monthly subscription, Serif offers some affordable alternatives such as Affinity Photo and Affinity Design.
 Their website provides a ton of tutorials for their programs as well as an active forum for users to make feature requests and ask questions.

 As we mentioned earlier, email marketing is an essential channel of online communication for brands.
 Of course, writing well is only a part of it.
 Most websites (ours included) use certain tools to organize their mailing lists, and to build and send their emails.

-- The Complete Digital Marketing Course – Udemy course (4.5 stars and 49,707 ratings).
+- The Complete Digital Marketing Course – Udemy course (4.5 stars).
 This 12-in-1 course covers market research and email marketing, as well as SEO and social media marketing (so we will be dropping it in those sections as well).

-- Email Marketing Made Easy: How to Build an Email List Fast – Udemy course (4.6 stars and 106 ratings).
+- Email Marketing Made Easy: How to Build an Email List Fast – Udemy course (4.6 stars).
 If you don’t have a use for all the extra knowledge provided by the previous course and want something specifically about email marketing, this one has everything you need.